 My husband constructed two shelves for the bottom, and two plywood pieces that would fit where the two top drawers would have been, making it look like there were drawers.
 He also constructed me a brand new door!
 He rocks!

 After he finished up, I sanded the entire piece with 120 grit sandpaper.
 I noticed on each side as I was sanding, there were white specks of paint.
 It seemed someone had painted it in a past life.
 I decided to leave those specks and not sand them off.
-I then follows up with 220 grit for a smooth finish.
+I then followed up with 220 grit for a smooth finish.

 Instead of staining the entire piece, I left some of the wood raw, and stained wood in other places.
 I wanted it to still look worn, not like someone had just added a fresh coat of stain.
 The chipped white paint added to the patina, so I was glad I left it as is.
 I did stain all the new wood completely.

 After a 24-hour drying period, I used my sander with 220 grit sandpaper and lightly distressed the piece, concentrating more on the edges where it would have naturally worn.
-I distressed the new wood a bit more heavily.

 I am so glad I decided to keep the original patina for this piece.
 She found her new home in a cabin located in North Georgia and I was super happy about that!